How To Prepare continued...

 No other special

-may want to empty your bladder before the exam.
+may want to empty your bladder first.

 Talk to your